Coming soon…

 Carolyn Allen is a speech and language therapist with over 25 years professional experience.
 She specialises in adult voice problems and adult stammering.
 Carolyn has worked with singers and actors and can help with any voice difficulty, eg. nodules, papillomas, muscle tension dysphonia, muscle tension dysphagia, spasmodic dysphonia, Reinke’s Oedema, vocal cord palsy and globus.
 Carolyn published a book in 2022 called Navigating Voice Disorders: Around the Larynx in 50 Tips, and works with the British Association for Performing Arts Medicine, Help Musicians UK and West End Voice.

-The event will be chaired by Penny Stone, who is a member of the Scotland Sings steering group.
+The event was chaired by Penny Stone, who is a member of the Scotland Sings steering group.